Type of resources

 Contact for the resource

 The dataset on fish catches in the European waters by FAO statistical areas was created in 2015 by Cogea for the European Marine Observation and Data Network (EMODnet).
 It is the result of the aggregation of EUROSTAT's fish catches datasets fish_ca_atl 27, fish_ca_atl 34, fish_ca_atl 37, fish_ca_atl271, fish_ca_atl272, fish_ca_atl34_h and fish_ca_atl37_h.
 It is available for viewing and download on EMODnet web portal (Human Activities, https://emodnet.ec.europa.eu/en/human-activities).
 EUROSTAT data have been related to FAO's georeferenced fishing areas (polygons) for statisticl purposes (FAO, 2020.
 FAO Statistical Areas for Fishery Purposes.
 In: FAO Fisheries and Aquaculture Department).
 Tonnes live weight is provided for each fish species caught (3-alpha code and english or scientific name if the english one is not available), by EUMOFA's larger aggregations such as EUMOFA's Commodity Groups (CG) and Main Commercial Species (see 'Species_Eumofa_ASFIS_2023' table), by year of reference, CG, MCS and country.
 EUROSTAT data have been related to FAO's georeferenced fishing statistical areas (polygons) through the values of their key fields 'Fishreg_FAO' (added to the EUROSAT dataset) and 'F_CODE'.
-The dataset is updated yearly and it covers a time series from 1950 to 2019, where available.
-Compared with the previous version this new version includes data for 2018 and 2019 (often provisional or estimated).
+The dataset is updated yearly and it covers a time series from 1950 to 2021, where available.
+Compared with the previous version this new version includes data for 2020 and 2021 (often provisional or estimated).